MLB postseason will feature bubbles in Southern California and Texas — and might include fans

 Under this year’s postseason format, the eight best-of-three opening round series will be played at the home stadiums of the better-seeded team.
 The remaining teams will then move into the bubbles, with the two American League Division Series played at Dodger Stadium in Los Angeles and Petco Park in San Diego, and the NL at Houston’s Minute Maid Park and Arlington’s Globe Life Field.
 The respective LCS would then be played in San Diego and Arlington, with Game 1 of the World Series in Arlington on Oct.
 20.

 Because the latter rounds will be played at neutral sites, MLB has eliminated travel days for the Division Series and LCS, meaning the former will be played over five consecutive days, and the latter over seven.
-The World Series, per tradition, will retain its off-days between Games 2 and 3 and between Games 5 and 6, even though all those games will be played in Arlington.
+The World Series, per tradition, will retain its off days between Games 2 and 3 and between Games 5 and 6, even though all those games will be played in Arlington.
 Game 7 of the World Series, if necessary, would be Oct.
 28.

 In 2019, with the frequent travel days, the Washington Nationals played 17 games across 30 days on their way to winning the World Series — allowing them, among other things, to cover 83 percent of their postseason innings with their top four starters and top two relievers.
-This year’s champion, by contrast, could play as many as 22 games in as few as 29 days, with no mid-series off-days until the World Series.
+This year’s champion, by contrast, could play as many as 22 games in as few as 29 days, with no mid-series off days until the World Series.

 Though baseball’s entire, 60-game regular season is being held without fans, Manfred for the first time left open the possibility of a limited number of fans being permitted to attend the later rounds of the postseason.